JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    module load jedi/gnu-openmpi # GNU compiler suite and openmpi module load jedi/intel-impi # Intel 19.0.5 compiler suite and Intel mpi

-Because of space limitations on your home directory, it's a good idea to locate your build directory on glade:
+Because of space limitations on your home directory, it's a good idea to locate your build directory on the `glade <https://www2.cisl.ucar.edu/resources/storage-and-file-systems/glade-file-spaces>`_ filesystems:

 .. code-block:: bash

     cd /glade/work/<username>
     mkdir jedi/build; cd jedi/build

-If you choose the :code:`jedi/gnu-openmpi` module, you can proceed run ecbuild as you would on most other systems:
+If you choose the :code:`jedi/gnu-openmpi` module, you can proceed run :code:`ecbuild` as you would on most other systems:

 .. code-block:: bash